Ulrich Grillo

-Ulrich Grillo (born 2 September 1959, in Cologne, Germany) is a German entrepreneur and former president of the Federation of German Industries (BDI).
+Ulrich Grillo (born 2 September 1959) is a German entrepreneur and former president of the Federation of German Industries (BDI).

-Life and work
+Early life and education

 After completing his high school diploma in 1978, Grillo served in the military from 1978 to 1979.
 From 1980 to 1982, he trained as a bank clerk at Deutsche Bank.
 Starting in 1982, he studied business administration at the Westfälische Wilhelms-Universität in Münster, graduating in 1987 with a degree in business administration (Diplom-Kaufmann).